About: Estrus (heat) occurs when a cat comes into heat and is receptive to mating.

-Cats are seasonal usually maters, although they may go into heat and produce a litter at any time of the year.
-Typically the feline mating season begins in spring when the days start to become longer and runs through until autumn.
+Cats are seasonal maters (although some can go into heat and produce a litter at any time of the year).
+Typically the feline mating season begins in spring when the days become longer and continues until autumn.
 Cats are polyestrous, which means they will have more than one heat cycle in a year.

 Your cat may become extra affectionate towards people and other cats, rubbing against their legs, or weaving in and out between their legs or rolling on the floor.

-- If she is stroked, she may lay her front half low, and raise her hindquarters, treading up and down with her hind feet, and move her tail from side to side.
-This is known as lordosis.
+If she is stroked, she may lay her front half low, and raise her hindquarters, treading up and down with her hind feet, and move her tail from side to side (lordosis)

 Some cats are what is known as silent callers and may display none of the above signs.

 It may appear so, but a cat is not in pain when she is in heat.